NPaugust/FInal-Group-Project-OOP-/README.md

 # Used:
 - JavaFX
-- Scene
+- Scene Builder
-- Builder MySQL
+- MySQL
 -
-# Made by Avgustin Chynarbekov Erkhan Adenov
+#